Hugh Beaver Roberts: Professional life

 Croesor quarry built its own incline to connect to the top end of the tramway, as did Rhosydd quarry.
 Both descended by around 750 ft and were the two highest single-pitch inclines in Wales.
 Rhosydd quarry were able to build their incline because Roberts granted them a wayleave in a deed of mutual covenant, which was signed on 1 October 1863, and lasted until 25 March 1906.
 The agreement was based on Rhosydd paying Roberts two pence per ton, which was reduced to one penny per ton.
 Subsequently, the tramway below Carreg-Hylldrem was owned by various companies, but ownership of the inclines and the track within Cwm Croesor was retained by Roberts.
 His ownership of the Croesor estate allowed him to build the village of Croesor in the mid-1860s, to provide housing for workers in the quarries.
 It includes a chapel, a school and a number of houses, which were more substantial than many dwellings of the time.
 They were built with large coursed stones obtained from the local quarries, and consisted of short terraces, with large windows.
 The estate included Croesor Fawr farm, and in 1866 Roberts granted a lease to the Croesor United Slate Co Ltd to search for slate on the farm.

-From 1870 onwards, Roberts tried on several occasions to interest the Ffestiniog Railway in taking over the Croesor and Port Madoc Railway.
+From 1870 onwards, Roberts tried on several occasions to interest the Ffestiniog Railway in taking over the Croesor and Portmadoc Railway.
 This would have allowed locomotives to run as far as Carreg-Hylldrem, but the Ffestiniog Board stated in 1870 that they would not buy, operate, or amalgamate with the company unless the condition of its track was improved.

 Roberts had more success negotiating with Charles Easton Spooner, the engineer for the Ffestiniog Railway.
 Spooner had plans for a network of narrow gauge lines in North Wales, which would make it difficult for the standard gauge railway companies to construct lines in the region.
-This was his North Wales Narrow Gauge Railways General Undertaking.
+This was his North Wales Narrow Gauge Railways general undertaking.
 Roberts was involved in this larger scheme, but also managed to get a line from New Braich quarry to Dinas Junction, with a branch to included in the plan.
 He owned New Braich quarry at Moel Tryfan, Dinas Junction would provide a transhipment point where slates could be loaded onto the London and North Western Railway, and the southern branch to Rhyd Ddu would tap into quarries in the Waunfawr area, and probably stimulate further growth along the valley.